gldeng/substreams-foundational-modules/injective-common/README.md

 # injective-common

-Common Mantra Substreams modules to extract events and transactions with indexing This package inherits from the generic Cosmos Foundational Modules.
+Common Injective Substreams modules to extract events and transactions with indexing This package inherits from the generic Cosmos Foundational Modules.

 ## Usage